+“Hold on to your weaves!
+And also to your significant others!”
 FINALLY.
 Finally, Kenya shows us every piece of her behind (in a metaphorical sense) on this trip to Anguilla.
 I know she’s not the only person on the show, but there are just so many of her antics that need to be discussed.
-So, we’re gonna switch it up a little bit and spend this Read More
+So, Read More

 We’re just about at that point in a reality show’s season where the cast packs up their swimsuits, waterproof weave and mutual hatred for each other and goes on an international vacation.